How To Tell A Good Pedicure From A Bad One, According To Experts Who Know

 This last tip may sound so obvious that it’s not even worth mentioning, but the reality is that there’s very little legislation surrounding how much training is required to give a pedicure.

 If you need anything beyond a basic trim and polish, it’s worth doing some research.
-If, for example, you need someone to deal with ingrown toenails or calluses (areas of thickened, hard skin), your practitioner should have a level four diploma as a foot health practitioner or a podiatry degree, both qualifications that ensure your feet are in safe hands — literally.
+If, for example, you need someone to deal with ingrown toenails or calluses (areas of thickened, hard skin), your practitioner should have a doctor of podiatric medicine degree, a qualification that ensures your feet are in safe hands — literally.

 AdvertisementADVERTISEMENT